jyhi/COMP1013-Final-Project/README.md

 In which:

 - `<part>` should be file name(s), folder name(s), etc.
-- `<description>` should be a brief description on what you do in the commit, (generally) no more than 60 words.
+- `<description>` should be a brief description on what you do in the commit, (generally) no more than 60 characters.
   - Starting with a verb (add, change, edit, remove, etc) is preferred.